robotnicka/keystone-healing/README.md

 ## Introduction

 This site is built with Next.js and uses [React](https://reactjs.org/).
 It is a single-page application that uses [React Router](https://reactrouter.com/) to handle routing.
-CMS content is read via markdown using frontmatter.
+CMS content is defined using [frontmatter](https://frontmatter.codes/docs/markdown) and markdown files are parsed with gray matter.

 ## How to use